 Building layouts will have regard to the protection of key views within the site and appropriate landscaping should minimise the visual impact of any new residential development.
-Retain natural heritage and green infrastructure features through incorporation into areas of open space and boundaries of residential development.
+Provide for minimum 15% quality open space within the residential lands.
+Retain natural heritage and existing green infrastructure features through incorporation into areas of open space and boundaries of residential development.

-12.1.3 Key Development Area 3: Easton (off Green Lane)
+12.1.2 Key Development Area 2: Easton (off Green Lane)